eranmal/brick-breaker/README.md

 **Eran** *Second-year Computer Science Student at Bar-Ilan University*

 I specialize in **Java, Python, and C** development.
-I bring a strong background in leadership and teamwork from my service as a **commander in the army**.
+I bring a strong background in leadership and teamwork.
 Currently, I am focused on mastering algorithms and building high-quality software projects.

 ---